rfox12/quasar-typescript-starter/README.md

 There are **a lot** of business rules I don't think I'll be able to model with TS alone if underlying code doesn't change, and yet I don't know exactly how code will need to change to get easier and maintenable typings (for now).

-Type inference is done as always with an noop function (`configure`) which takes the configuration callback and returns it but with typings applied.
+Type inference is done as always with a noop function (`configure`) which takes the configuration callback and returns it but with typings applied.
-I don't know if it's possible to get typings into `quasar.conf.js` as is, early trial I did weren't successful.
-If it is possible, it should be via usage of the compiled `configure` function (after it has been added to core), for which _I think_ VSCode will be able to retain typings.

-If it's not possible, we need to make configuration file a `.ts` file.
+Using the helper is possible to apply typings to `quasar.conf.js` too, but we could think about making configuration file a `.ts` file too.

-I haven't dig down that road yet (especially when in watch mode), but _I think_ that using `tsc` compiler in watch mode or relying on a `ts-node` could be some options.
+I haven't dig down the latter road yet (especially when in watch mode), but _I think_ that using `tsc` compiler in watch mode or relying on a `ts-node` could be some options to check out.

-Most of the typings I made are added by augmenting `quasar` module, but I put extras into `@quasar/extras` module for coherence: it's still possible to keep everything together.
+Most of the typings I made are added by augmenting `quasar` module.

 Because of how TS typings system works, types applied by `configure` function are open types, which means that they accept more properties than the ones defined on their interfaces without firing an error.
-You can check this loose type check into `quasar.conf.ts` file.
+You can check this loose type check into `quasar.conf.js` or `loose-quasar.conf.ts` file.

 Getting stricter type check require an easy workaround, you can see it in action into `strict-quasar.conf.ts`.
 In this version, additional properties will fire an error, this means that you cannot add "configuration examples" which are not valid.